EliasF05/eliasf05.github.io/eu.md

 2. Once we've answered 1., how should we estimate $$EU(Q)$$?<br>

 ## Answering Question 1 <br>
-The discussion of the first question is
+To begin, let us examine the impact of our choice for $$\bar{\theta}$$.

 ## Answering Question 2 <br>

 [^1]: This definition of aleatoric uncertainty has been criticized because it will be affected because of the learner's inability to learn a Dirac delta distribution for $$Q$$ from a finite amount of samples.
-Most often, the true $$\theta$$ will have a lower entropy than the average $$\theta$$ under $$Q$$, and we will therefore generally overestimate the true amount of irreducible noise in the data-generating process, as has been empirically demonstrated in [2].
+Most often, the true $$\theta$$ will have a lower entropy than the average $$\theta$$ under $$Q$$, and we will therefore generally overestimate the true amount of irreducible noise in the data-generating process, as has been empirically demonstrated in \[2\].
 However, the use of this definition remains standard practice.
 [^2]: This too has been criticized, and this too remains standard practice.